GOUDHURST PARISH COUNCIL

 204/13 There were no declarations of interest.

 MINUTES OF THE LAST MEETINGS

-372/12 It was Resolved that the Minutes of the meeting held on 11 February 2013, copies of which had been previously distributed to members, be signed by the Chairman as a correct record.
+205/13 It was resolved that the Minutes of the meeting held on 14 October 2013, copies of which had been previously distributed to Members, be signed as a correct record.

 The Chairman of the Amenities Committee reported:

 210/13 Goudhurst Pond.
 On 24 October 2013, Cllrs Wickham and Bates with the Clerk met Mr Tony McKenna of AES Europe Aquatic Environmental Solutions (Rugby, Warwickshire) at Goudhurst Pond.
 Mr McKenna and AES have been involved in many prestigious pond maintenance projects nationwide including Storrington Village Pond for Storrington Parish Council in West Sussex.
 He confirmed that Goudhurst pond requires de silting.
 Before being able to provide a quotation for the work, he needs to establish the silt content as the requirement for the necessary silt disposal license.
 The terms of the silt disposal license may have a very significant bearing on cost.
 The outcome of the analysis of a silt sample taken by Mr McKenna is yet to be received by the Clerk.
 The company is also able to provide expert advice about on-going maintenance, including planting.

 211/13 Fees and Charges.
 Resolved by a majority vote: that the note to the Fees “All fees relating to the interment of infants up to 1 year of age may be waived on application” (Minute 174/12) be amended to read “On application, for those who are local residents of the Parish of Goudhurst as defined elsewhere in these Regulations, no fee is payable in respect of a burial within 16 years of birth.”

 The Chairman of the Business Liaison Committee reported: